dsrvlabs/vatz-community-plugins/README.md

 - You can share your own plugins for everyone to public.
 - Community plugins are not managed by DSRV labs. (`VATZ` official plugins are under DSRV's managements)

-# How to register your own plugin to `VATZ-Community-Plugins` repository.
+# How to register your own plugin

 1. Please, check your plugins are met for those two pre-requirements
    - A plugin repository must be opened to public.
    - A plugin must be registered to official pkg library (ex: https://pkg.go.dev/, https://www.npmjs.com/, etc).

-2. Please, fill out all required information all information as sample below
+2. Please, fill out all required information samples below.
    > You can include special instruction in separate file at plugins folders
    - Name
    - Github Repository